 By the time I was 18, I'd lived in the UK, the USA, Singapore, the Netherlands and Nigeria.
-I've never stopped and so by the end of 2019, I've visited 60 countries; many a number of times.
-I've been asked, "Do you ever just go to a beach and just lay there?" and the answer is no, I relax by seeing something new and wonderful.
+I've never stopped, and so by the end of 2019, I've visited 60 countries many several times.
+I've been asked, "Do you ever just go to a beach and just lay there?" and the answer is no, I relax by seeing something new.

-I bought an early digital camera back in 1999, from savings earned working in West Africa with my father.
+I repurchased an early digital camera in 1999 from savings earned working in West Africa with my father.
 It was a tiny thing that ran on AA batteries and could take perhaps a hundred 640x480 images.
-I loved it and it was an early example of where photography was moving, but it was a toy.
+I loved it, and it was an early example of where photography was moving, but it was a toy.

-A year or two later, I started turning the bigger trips I did into published travel diaries, a reminder for myself more than anything.
+A year or two later, I started turning the bigger trips into published travel diaries, a reminder for myself more than anything.
 These books ultimately evolved into this website, a chronicle of where I have been and what I've experienced.
-This is also the reason some of the entries are written quite chronologically or as a narrative and others which are not part of a journey are more descriptive of a location.
+This is also why some of the entries are written chronologically or as a narrative, and others that are not part of a journey are more descriptive of a location.

 The name "a Tog's Trek" comes from the shorthand a number of my photography friends use for a group of Photographers, a group of "Togs".
 As a Tog, I wanted a record of where I had trekked.